 The SEMR must be undertaken in accordance with the methodology outlined in the certified EMMP.
 The SEMR must include an updated ASEA Map and any recommended changes to the sand extraction method, volume, monitoring and reporting based on the findings of that SEMR.

-The Year 4 SEMR (or any subsequent For any SEMR’s where an increase in the sand extraction volume is being proposed, and Condition 23 is to be met, the SEMR) must address those matters required under Condition 23 to confirm if sand extraction can increase to 250,000 m3 per annum with a maximum sand extraction rate of 25,000 m3 per month.
+The Year 4 SEMR (or any subsequent For any SEMR’s where an increase in the sand extraction volume is being proposed, in accordance with Condition 23, the SEMR) must address those matters required under Condition 23 to confirm if sand extraction can increase to 250,000 m3 per annum with a maximum sand extraction rate of 25,000 m3 per month and the Project can operate within the Extraction Area, in water shallower than 27 m.

 The draft SEMR is to be provided to Te Parawhau ki Tai for their review and comments at least 20 working days before it is finalised and submitted to Council.
 The final SEMR must include and address any comments received from Te Parawhau ki Tai.